awwad/depresolve/README.md

 - `pip install -e` installs a package in editable mode, for development convenience.
 Reference here: https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs)
 - enthought/depsolver is not necessary if you do not wish to use the SAT solver-based resolver.
 - The awwad/pip installation is not necessary if you will not be using the scraper to harvest dependencies and detect conflicts, but have dependency data from another source, like:
-- **[You can download my data, compiled for you here!](https://www.dropbox.com/sh/2x870eosiknww68/AAArQBivh2jlu6auqNLHsm1Ja?dl=0))**.
+- **[You can download my data, compiled for you here.](https://www.dropbox.com/sh/2x870eosiknww68/AAArQBivh2jlu6auqNLHsm1Ja?dl=0)**.
 Dependency data for all PyPI packages, conflict data, and solution data there is calculated from a rough PyPI mirror current in late 2015.
 What you choose to use should be placed in the data/ directory in the main depresolve directory.
-The data there was crunched on an Ubuntu machine, generally running python 3 within a minimal virtualenv, from hundreds of thousands of abbreviated package installs. :P You can pull it from dropbox at the link provided or download all of it (52MB zipped) via shell like so:
+The data there was crunched on an Ubuntu machine, generally running python 3 within a minimal virtualenv, from hundreds of thousands of abbreviated package installs.
+You can pull it from dropbox at the link provided or download all of it (52MB zipped) via shell like so:
   - `curl -L -o dep_data.zip https://www.dropbox.com/sh/2x870eosiknww68/AAArQBivh2jlu6auqNLHsm1Ja?dl=1`
   - `unzip dep_data.zip`